Web-Dev-Collaborative/100-days-of-code/README.md

 ### Day 23: June 17, 2020
 ##### Taking it easy...

 **Today's Progress**: Took things slower today, gave myself time to think.
 I spent a lot of time reorganising my structure and approach to development.
-I signed up to Evernote for better and cleaner note taking.
+I signed up to [Evernote](https://www.evernote.com) for better and cleaner note taking.
 I also created rules for my emails so they'd go into certain folders because they were getting a bit too much.
 Made more progress on my article about my journey to being a developer.
-Read the first chapter of "Responsive Web Design with HTML5 and CSS" by Ben Frain and began writing my review on it.
+Read the first chapter of ["Responsive Web Design with HTML5 and CSS" by Ben Frain](https://www.amazon.com/Responsive-Web-Design-HTML5-CSS/dp/1839211563) and began writing my review on it.

 **Thoughts:** Feel like I'm nearing burnout.
 So much on my plate right now.
 All my coding related tasks are jumbled; I keep jumping between tasks because I don't know what to prioritise and I was becoming overwhelming.
 Not to mention my sudden popularity on Twitter and CodePen with the pressure that I feel I have to deliver.
+Thankgully, a colleauge of mine, [Andrew](https://twitter.com/ajbkr) offered me an invaluable phone call and some articles to read: ["Spinning plates in a world of stress"](https://msmotivator.me/2017/04/10/spinning-plates-in-a-world-of-stress) and ["The Jar of Life: First things First"](https://balancedaction.me/2012/10/17/the-jar-of-life-first-things-first).

 **Tweet:**
 - https://twitter.com/jackdomleo7/status/1273335663186894849